abilajoshuaalan/Fornova_Home_Task/README.md

 Data Processing: Extracts and processes the necessary information from the JSON data.
 Output Generation: Prints the results to the console.

-Limitations and Assumptions:
+Limitations and Assumptions
 The script assumes that the JSON file is correctly formatted and contains the required data fields.

+Author
-Author: Joshua Abila
+Joshua Abila